finos/FDC3/docs/api/specs/webConnectionProtocol.md

 ## Establishing Connectivity Using the Web Connection Protocol (WCP)

-The WCP algorithm (coordinated between the `getAgent()` implementation and Desktop Agent implementations) has four steps which must be completed within the window of the web application trying to connect, followed by an optional disconnection step.
+The WCP algorithm (coordinated between the `getAgent()` implementation and Desktop Agent implementations) has four steps, followed by an optional disconnection step.
 Each step may contain sub-steps.

 1. Locate a Desktop Agent interface
 2. Validate app & instance identity